chrismdp/cardpirates/rules/index.md

 - Jack: 1
 - Crew cards: 0

-If there is a tie, the person with the most aces wins, followed by the most kings, etc.
+If there is a tie, the person with the most Aces wins, followed by the most Kings, etc.

-## Variant: Hidden cards
+# Variant: Hidden cards

-When placing cards to sail, and resolving combat, show the cards to the other players, but then place the crew cards face down instead of up on the board.
-This makes for a much tougher game on the memory.
+Whenever you place a crew card down on the sea or island, show the card to the other players, but place it face down rather than up.
+This makes for a much tougher game, more reliant on memory.